Ideal Load given Velocity Ratio and Effort Solution

 How to Calculate Ideal Load given Velocity Ratio and Effort?

-Ideal Load given Velocity Ratio and Effort calculator uses Ideal Load = Velocity Ratio*Effort to calculate the Ideal Load, The Ideal load given velocity ratio and effort formula is defined as the product of velocity ratio and effort.
-Ideal Load is denoted by Wid symbol.
+Ideal Load given Velocity Ratio and Effort calculator uses Ideal Load = Velocity Ratio*Effort to calculate the Ideal Load, Ideal Load given Velocity Ratio and Effort is the maximum load that can be lifted or moved by a given effort when the machine operates without any losses.
+It is calculated by multiplying the effort by the velocity ratio of the machine.
+Ideal Load is denoted by Wi symbol.

 How to calculate Ideal Load given Velocity Ratio and Effort using this online calculator?
-To use this online calculator for Ideal Load given Velocity Ratio and Effort, enter Velocity Ratio (i) & Effort (P) and hit the calculate button.
+To use this online calculator for Ideal Load given Velocity Ratio and Effort, enter Velocity Ratio (Vi) & Effort (P) and hit the calculate button.
 Here is how the Ideal Load given Velocity Ratio and Effort calculation can be explained with given input values -> 1200 = 6*200.

 FAQ